phillipmonroe/CS481-X-S20-capstone-bsu-transit/code/README.md

 1. Employers have access to ALL employees, not just their own
 2. Admins/employers created in our backend are not created in Auth0 (currently made through dashboard)
 3. Front end is missing update and delete functionality for both City-Go-Admin and Employer views
+4. Admin/Employer front end doesn't have a button for issuing tickets to Employees.
+5. Front end doesn't send information of currently logged in account to backend (to issue ticket to logged in Employer etc.)
+6. Current status of Employees (issued ticket vs. not issued ticket) is not being displayed.

 ## User: City Go Administrator